Seriously Easy DIY Halloween Decorations

 Halloween is nearly upon us, and it’s only right we celebrate properly to scare away all those supernatural monsters!
 These DIY decorations are so effortlessly easy, and work to transform your home into a ghoulish den in a few easy steps.

 Bottles of Poison

 An easy way to implement an instant level of creepiness into your home is making homemade bottles of poison.
-These DIY Halloween decorations are so simple, and it might even require (the adults) to drink some wine beforehand!
+These DIY Halloween decorations are so simple, and it might even require (the adults) to drink some wine beforehand.
 So who can complain!

 You just need some empty bottles to decorate.
-Take your empty bottles and some chalkboard paint, and paint the bottles until they are completely covered and suitable spooky.
+Take your empty bottles and some chalkboard paint, and paint the bottles until they are completely covered and suitably spooky.
 Either buy your own apothecary labels, or print some off online and stick them onto your creations for a final touch.

 If you’d prefer clear glass that look a little ancient and worn, sandpaper the glass down.
 Once it’s been sanded, use some watered down brown and grey paint mixed and lightly cover the bottle.
 Once it’s been covered, wait until the paint is nearly dry, and smear the paint off and across the sanded glass.
 The paint will stick to the rough surface to create a dusty and weathered effect.

 These DIY Halloween decorations are something that can even be adapted to be used for other seasonal displays, or even for a full time instalment in your home.